 So this iconic American sandwich was born.
 The ingredients vary depending on personal taste, but they nearly always include ground beef and onions, plus tomato sauce or ketchup, mustard, and seasonings.

 This recipe was taken from "The Complete Make-A-Mix Cookbook" by Karine Eliason.

-- Combine the onion, green pepper flakes, salt, cornstarch, garlic, dry mustard, celery seed and chili powder in a small bowl and mix until evenly distributed.
+Combine the onion, green pepper flakes, salt, cornstarch, garlic, dry mustard, celery seed, and chili powder in a small bowl and mix until evenly distributed.

-- Store in a cool, dry place and use within 6 months; this recipe can be multiplied easily.
+Spoon the mixture onto a resealable airtight bag or container.
+Store in a cool, dry place and use within 6 months; this recipe can be multiplied easily.

+There are many ways to make sloppy Joes.
 Here's one version that includes many ingredients.
 If you have seasoning mix, you can skip most of the seasonings listed.
 Serve on warmed hamburger buns; buy the larger size since these sandwiches are not named "sloppy" for nothing.

 It's handy to have homemade spice mix for sloppy Joes on hand for a super quick dinner on a weeknight.
 Add a green salad or steamed vegetables, and everyone will be satisfied with very little effort on the cook's part.

 - Some people prefer to use ground turkey or chicken instead of ground beef, and those who are vegetarians who don't want to miss out on this old standby use vegetable protein made to mimic the texture of ground beef.